Top Atlantic Canada Grant, Loan, and Tax Incentive Funding Programs in 2022

 Canada-Newfoundland Job Grant (CNJG)

-The Canada-Newfoundland Job Grant (CNJG) is a provincial government funding program that offers training grants to Newfoundland employers.
-Through the CNJG, businesses may receive grants to provide third-party business training programs that directly improve business performance and employability of new and existing hires.
+The Canada-Newfoundland Job Grant (CNJG) is a government funding program that offers training grants to Newfoundland employers.
+Through the CNJG, businesses may receive grants for third-party business training programs that directly improve business performance and employability of new and existing hires.

 CNJG grants offset up to 66% to a maximum $10,000 per trainee for training programs focused on advancing skills in areas such as communication, leadership, project management, technology, software, marketing, sales, safety, planning, and much more.